cs5220-f20/matmul-project/README.md

 for timing; unfortunately, the Clang compiler does not yet include OpenMP by default.
 This means that if you want to use OpenMP -- even the timing routines -- you cannot use the default compiler under OS X Mavericks.
-I have used a build of GCC 4.8.2 using MacPorts.
+I have used a build of GCC 5.2.0 using HomeBrew.
 If you are trying things out on an OS X box, I recommend you do the same.

-If you are running on C4 and want to try out the Clang compiler for building your matrix multiply kernel, you certainly may.
+If you are running on totient and want to try out the Clang compiler for building your matrix multiply kernel, you certainly may.
 The driver uses OpenMP for timing; the kernel can be compiled with different flags.